stiye010/aem3103-final/README.md

   # Paper Airplane Numerical Study
   Final Project: AEM 3103 Spring 2024

-  - By: Benjamin Stiyer and Santiago
+  - By: Benjamin Stiyer and Santiago Velasquez

   ## Summary of Findings
   <Show the variations studied in a table>